Is Hemp Right for Your Pet?

 Don’t Give Your Pet THC

-While much of this article focuses on the similarities between pet and human CBD use, those similarities stop at that cannabinoid.
+While much of this article focuses on the similarities between pet and human hemp use, those similarities stop at that cannabinoid.
 While THC can provide therapeutic benefits to humans in need, that is not the case for pets.

 Pets exposed to THC can find themselves losing their balance and changing behavior, including going into a type of depression and listlessness.
 In other cases, they can become incredibly hyperactive.

 It is not known if cannabis consumption can kill a pet, but the anecdotal experiences don’t seem to paint a pleasant picture for those that do.
 In any case, pet owners should stick to CBD.
 And if their pet were to ingest THC, monitor them closely and consider going to a veterinarian if their symptoms seem to worsen.